From Imagination to Accountability

 Own delivery — stay accountable for what ships, when, and whether it works in market

-AI changes the calculus materially: the barrier to owning these aspects of the project is lower than it has ever been.
-While the analysis is still critical, AI is an excellent partner in summarizing analyst perspectives, transcribing and synthesizing customer and partner interviews, and in developing comparative models.
+AI changes the calculus materially: the barrier to building is lower than it has ever been.
+As is the barrier to doing the upfront research.
+While the analysis is still critical, AI is an excellent partner in summarizing analyst perspectives, transcribing and synthesizing customer and partner interviews.
+And in developing comparative models.
 Designers who develop the judgment to direct that capability, knowing what to build, in what order, at what fidelity, are doing product management without waiting for the title.
 The next step will be taking accountability for the success of their thinking and following through on the delivery.

 The alternative path is equally legitimate: going deeper into engineering, owning the build, become a designer who ships.
-But that requires moving into actual software delivery.
-That means having a deeper architectural understanding of what is being engineered, its stability, security, scalability, and performance.
-And that just the surface.
+But that requires moving beyond concepting into actual delivery accountability.
+It also requires a deeper architectural understanding of what is being engineered, its stability, security, scalability, and performance.

-Both paths require accepting the truth that ideas are not a scarce resource.
+Both paths require accepting the truth that ideas are not the scarce resource.
 They never have been.
-Judgment about which ideas are worth pursuing—backed up with data, and the willingness to be held accountable for outcomes, is what creates the opportunity for design to regain organizational authority.
+Judgment about which ideas are worth pursuing, and the willingness to be held accountable for outcomes, is what creates organizational authority.

 The Reframe

 Design has treated the imaginative act as the destination.
 It has defined its value on its craft, and often expels its energy on aesthetic judgement.
-That is why design has been positioned as a production function in many organizations — because if designers won't own outcomes, someone else will, and they will use designers as execution resources.
+That is why design is being repositioned as a production function in many organizations — because if designers won't own outcomes, someone else will, and they will use designers as execution resources.

 AI makes this a fork in the road:

-Designers who develop product judgment and accountability — market sizing, prioritization, delivery sequencing, commercial framing — and use AI to extend their execution capacity will have more shots at attaining organizational authority than any “strategic design” framework ever produced.
+Designers who develop product judgment — market sizing, prioritization, delivery sequencing, commercial framing — and use AI to extend their execution capacity will have more organizational authority than any “strategic design” framework ever produced.

 Designers who use AI to generate more concepts faster will accelerate their own commoditization.